-^{} Conducted subsequent to vegetation clearing and the translocation of 20 individuals to Tone-Perup Nature Reserve.
+^{} Conducted since vegetation clearing and the translocation of 20 individuals to Tone-Perup Nature Reserve.

-WRP abundance has previously been typified by an increase in WRP abundance during spring (October-December monitoring) followed by a decrease in numbers in early autumn (February-March monitoring) (Table 1).
-The trend appears to follow seasonal breeding, with juveniles and sub adults leading to a natural increase in the population in spring, and dispersal and mortality resulting in a decline by early autumn.
-The results of the March 2016 survey are aligned with this seasonal trend.
+WRP abundance has previously been typified by an increase in WRP abundance during spring (October-December monitoring) followed by a decrease in numbers in autumn (February-March monitoring) (Table 1).
+The trend appears to follow seasonal breeding, with juveniles and sub-adults leading to a natural increase in the population in spring, and dispersal and mortality resulting in a decline by early autumn.
+The results of the March 2017 survey are aligned with this seasonal trend.

-The increase in WRP abundance and density at Busselton Health Campus may be associated with the completion of the vast majority of construction activities and may indicate that the population at Busselton Health Campus is growing (has not yet reached its carrying capacity) due to improved tree health/condition across the site.
+The increase in WRP abundance and density at Busselton Health Campus (from October 2014) may be associated with the completion of the construction activities.
+The numbers appear to be stabilising and may indicate that the population at Busselton Health Campus has reached its carrying capacity.